TyberiousG/JCLi/JCLi_Scripting_Guide.md

 - `R JOBNAME` → Restart a job
 - `C JOBNAME` → Cancel a job
 - `F JOBNAME` → Force a job to run immediately
-- `RELEASE JOBNAME` → Release a held job
+- `RL JOBNAME` → Release a held job
 - `EXIT` → Return to the main menu

 ---